UglyToad/PdfPig/README.md

 ## Status ##

 *Why is class or property X internal?* Internal properties and classes are not stable enough for the end user yet.
 If you want to access them feel free to use reflection but be aware they may change or disappear between versions.

-Most testing has taken place with Latin character sets.
-Due to the more complex way the PDF specification handles CJK (Chinese, Japanese and Korean) character sets these will probably not be handled correctly for now.
-Please raise an issue (or preferably a pull request) if you have problems trying to read these documents.

 ## Credit ##